A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Introduction

 Then, $M$ has finite topological type. \end{corollary}

 Some remarks about Corollary \ref{Corrollaries-FinitTopType} are listed.

 \begin{remark}\quad

+(1) It appears that the assumption regarding the infinity cone in Corollary \ref{Corrollaries-FinitTopType} (1) is quite restrictive.
+However, based on examples from \cite{Men00a}, we cannot remove this additional assumption.
+One important example that satisfies the conditions of Corollary \ref{Corrollaries-FinitTopType} (1) is the class of Ricci flat open $4$-manifolds with Euclidean volume growth, as shown by Cheeger-Naber's codimensional $4$ theorem (\cite{CN}).

-(1) Colding-Minicozzi (\cite{CoMi12}) proved that if a Ricci flat open manifold with Euclidean volume growth has one smooth infinity cone, then it has a unique infinity cone (Combining Cheeger-Naber's codimensional $4$ theorem (\cite{CN}), this is always true for $n=4$).
-Specially, their proof also indicates such a manifold has finite topological type.
-Corollary \ref{Corrollaries-FinitTopType} (1) can be viewed as a generalized result releasing the Ricci flat condition to Ricci non-negative and making much strong restriction on all infinity cones.
+Indeed, Colding-Minicozzi (\cite{CoMi12}) proved that if a Ricci flat open manifold with Euclidean volume growth has one smooth infinity cone, then it has a unique infinity cone.
+Their proof also indicates such a manifold has finite topological type.